nbdc-datahub/hbcd-docs/docs/instruments/mri/mri-proc.md

 ## MRI Derivatives Quick Start Guide

 Below is a summary of key MRI derivatives used for **structural morphology** and **resting-state functional MRI (rsfMRI) functional connectivity** analyses.
-Key derivatives are produced by the **XCP-D** pipeline, which builds on BIBSNet and Infant-fMRIPrep outputs to produce fully preprocessed, denoised, and quality-assessed data.
+Key derivatives, produced by the **XCP-D** pipeline, include volumetric and surface-based time series for each participant.
+The data release also includes dense and parcellated time series with at least 2.5 minutes of low-motion data (FD>0.3), functional connectivity matrices, regional homogeneity values, and amplitude of low-frequency fluctuation values.
+All parcellated derivatives are generated from a variety of parcellation schemes.
 See <a href="../fmri/#xcpd" target="_blank">XCP-D derivatives included in the HBCD release</a>.

 <div id="struc" class="table-banner" onclick="toggleCollapse(this)">
   <span class="emoji"><i class="fas fa-cubes"></i></span>